Marine Life

 Common Dolphin

-Last year as a volunteer for The British Divers Marine Life Medics, we had a call about a stranded dolphin off Shoreham Beach.
+Back in 2019, as volunteers for The British Divers Marine Life Medics, we had a call about a stranded dolphin off Shoreham Beach.
 At this point we weren't sure if it was alive or dead.

 When we attended it was still alive and being looked after by a surfboarder and the Coastwatch team for Shoreham.